pavel-nicovala/metadata-server-mock-tests/README.md

 ## 🔧 Environment Configuration

-The tests can be configured using environment variables.
-Configuration is managed through a type-safe system that provides intelligent defaults and validation.
+The tests can be configured using environment config.

 ### Configuration Methods

 1. Create a `.env` file based on `.env.example`
-2. Set environment variables directly in your shell
-3. Pass them via command line

 ## 🧪 Running E2E Tests